dnelfhmi/llm-agent-customer-support/README.md

 	•	Uses real-time tools (like courier tracking)
 	•	Keeps conversation memory
 	•	Plans actions autonomously (auto-reply, escalate, or human review)
-	•	Executes routing — all in Python with LangGraph, Pinecone, and FastAPI.
+	•	Executes routing, all in Python with LangGraph, Pinecone, and FastAPI.

 -----